scan-io-git/scan-io/plugins/bitbucket/README.md

 It means that a default branch in a remote repo (master/main) is empty.
 Try to fix the name of the branch or project.

+### ```error creating SSH agent: "SSH agent requested but SSH_AUTH_SOCK not-specified"```
+You might face this error if your repository was fetched by ssh and you are trying to fetch a repo with HTTP authentification.
+It means that ```git pull``` is trying to pull code with HTTP authentification but the origin of the repo is "ssh://....".

+To fix this issue just change the authentification type to ssh-key or ssh-agent.
+We recommend not mixing approaches for a fetch command.

 ## Environment for a BitBucket v1 API plugin
 * SCANIO_BITBUCKET_SSH_KEY_PASSOWRD - your password for ssh.
 The default is an empty value!
 * SCANIO_BITBUCKET_USERNAME - your username in BitBucket.